wpallstars/fix-plugin-does-not-exist-notices/.wiki/How-It-Works.md

 1. Scanning the WordPress database for references to plugins
 2. Checking if the referenced plugin files actually exist
-3. Providing a user-friendly interface to remove references to non-existent plugins
+3. Adding missing plugins to the plugins list with a "Remove Notice" action link
-4. Automatically cleaning up the database to prevent the notices from appearing
+4. Allowing you to safely clean up invalid plugin references directly from the plugins page

 ## Technical Implementation